Kernel Settings Role

 kernel_settings_sysfs

-of settings to be applied to /sys
+A list of settings to be applied to /sys.

 The settings are given in the format described above.
 Note that the